jackywarner/jackywarner-website/content/blog/cloud/myfirstpost/index.md

 aws s3 ls s3://challenge01-470f711 --no-sign-request
 # An error occurred (AccessDenied) when calling the ListObjectsV2 operation: Access Denied
 ```
-Welp.
+Welp, I was a fool to give that a try.
 Let's keep going then.
 Doing this kinda shows that I need to find creds somewhere.

-## Step 4: Going back to the beginning -> Step 2
+## Step 4: Keep walking
 Looking through more of the endpoints I see Mapping[^4].
 ```bash
 curl -u 'ctf:88sPVWyC2P3p' https://challenge01.cloud-champions.com/actuator/mappings